 Her damned stupid kiss might have ruined her family’s chances.

 Tomal took her out for yet another lakeside picnic later in the morning.
 They stretched out in the shade of an emperor parasol mushroom and gazed across the shining waters to the verdant foothills north of Lake Amaya, where Daria had accompanied Jane on the last leg of her pilgrimage.

 “What’s the matter, Daria?”
 Tomal asked.

 Daria waited a while before answering, still looking across the lake.
 “I think all this fresh air and healthy living is getting to me.
 I might need to shut myself away in a dusty library for a few months to recover.”

 “Hm, well the Ravil family’s ancestral tomb isn’t too far away.
 Maybe we could ask him?
-I’m sure the guardian spirits won’t mind.”
+I’m sure the ancestral ghosts won’t mind.”

-“Seriously though, is there something the matter?”
+“Seriously though, is something the matter?”
 Tomal asked.

 This time she faced him.
 No guile in his face.
 Just sincerity and chiseled good looks.

 “To tell you the truth, I’m still worried about the Grilvayns coming here,” she admitted.

 He nodded.
 “I figured.
 Yeah, it’s awkward.
 But you won’t even have to talk to them.”